lemontree55/packetgen/README.md

 Available plugins (available as gem) are:

 * [packetgen-plugin-ipsec](https://github.com/sdaubert/packetgen-plugin-ipsec): add support for ESP and IKEv2 protocols.
 Before PacketGen3, these protocols were included in packetgen.
-* [packetgen-plugin-smb](https://github.com/sdaubert/packetgen-plugin-smb): add (limited) support for SMB protocol suite.
+* [packetgen-plugin-smb](https://github.com/sdaubert/packetgen-plugin-smb): add support for SMB protocol suite.

 ## See also